sebawita/articles/hacking-for-good/hacking-for-good.md

 It is a project for people, who are keen on plogging.
 The application shows planned and finished events, teams and users who participated in these events and their result (total collected garbage and results by categories: metal, plastic, glass).
 You can see results by race, team, runner.
 If you authorized, you can join the event or team and watch your personal results.

+**Do you plan to continue working on this project?**

+I'm sure of it.
+Now, I have only an MVP, that can demonstrate the idea and I am going to develop the full-fledged app.

+I've demonstrated this app to the participants of the Belarusian Plogging races.
+And they liked the idea so much.

 ### The Innovation Prize — $500

-The Innovation Prize was awarded to the Team **Tech4GoodPH** for their Global app helping with Garbage Disposal.
+The Innovation Prize was awarded to the Team **Tech4GoodPH** for their app for **Solid Waste Management** in the Philippines.

 <img src="./img/Innovation-1.jpg?raw=true" alt="Innovation - Home Page" height=400> <img src="./img/Innovation-2.jpg?raw=true" alt="Innovation - Home Page" height=400> <img src="./img/Innovation-3.jpg?raw=true" alt="Innovation - Home Page" height=400>